developer-dmp/Hangman-Kotlin/README.md

 # Hangman-Kotlin
-Simple implementation of the classic game Hangman, in Kotlin This was my introduction project to Kotlin!
+Simple implementation of the classic game Hangman, in Kotlin<br>
+This was my introduction project to Kotlin!

 ## Implementation